Melissa Manus

 Bio

-My research applies ecological and evolutionary perspectives to answer questions about early life environments, the human microbiome, and health.
-During infancy, the microbiome is sensitive to environmental variation and directly interfaces with nutrition and immune system activity.
-Thus, identifying the drivers of infant microbiome development can help uncover the environmental origins of infant health disparities.
-I am particularly interested in the influence of social environments on infant microbiome development and associated health outcomes, as these dynamics are relevant to questions about human evolution as well as contemporary issues in global health.
-To date, my work has explored the microbiome across different geographic and cultural contexts in Madagascar, Mexico, the United States, the Philippines, Pakistan, Burkina Faso, and Tanzania.
-I am a strong proponent of making microbiome science more accessible to anthropologists and human biologists.
-To this end, my collaborators and I continue to develop "field-friendly" methods for sample collection alongside resources for analyzing microbiome data.
-Through this work we combine perspectives and tools from anthropology, microbial ecology, evolutionary biology, and bioinformatics.
+My research applies ecological and evolutionary perspectives to explore how early life environments influence human health by shaping the development of the microbiome.
+During infancy, the microbiome is sensitive to factors in the physical, social, and nutritional environments.
+Since the developing microbiome trains the immune system and promotes infant growth, it represents a pathway through which early life environments are embodied to impact health.
+I explore these connections to answer questions about human evolution and to address contemporary issues in global health.
+To date, my work has explored these dynamics across different geographic and cultural contexts in Madagascar, Mexico, the United States, Pakistan, Burkina Faso, Tanzania, and the Philippines.
+As strong proponents of making microbiome science more accessible to anthropologists and human biologists, my collaborators and I develop "field-friendly" methods for microbiome sample collection as well as resources for analyzing and visualizing microbiome data.
+Through this work, we combine perspectives and tools from anthropology, community ecology, evolutionary medicine, and bioinformatics.

 Research Interests